WVURAIL/dspira-lessons/categories/horn-construction/index.md

 A low noise amplifier (LNA) connects to the antenna probe through a standard SMA connector that is part of the can assembly.
 (See diagram above??)
 The DSPIRA LNA is designed for a 1420 MHz radio telescope by Professor Kevin Bandura at WVU.
 The total cost to build this LNA circuit is approximately $60.
 Details on ordering the parts and instructions on how to solder the circuit are provided [here.](http://wvurail.org/dspira-lessons/DetailedLNAInstructions)

-If you prefer not to solder together a circuit, other options for obtaining a low noise amplifier include the following.
-All of these will work with the dSPIRA horn telescope and software.
+Pre-made LNA circuits can be used instead.
+The options listed below are not quite as good as the DSPIRA LNA described above but will work with the DSPIRA horn telescope and software.
 +[Nooelec SAWbird+ H1](https://www.nooelec.com/store/sdr/sdr-addons/sawbird-h1.html) - Premium SAW Filter & Cascaded Ultra-Low Noise Amplifier (LNA) Module for Hydrogen Line (21cm) Applications; $44.95.

 + [Radio Astronomy Hydrogen Line Low Noise Amplifier](https://www.tindie.com/products/gpio/radio-astronomy-hydrogen-line-low-noise-amplifier/); $49.50.